RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Add your Device"
 />

-Here are the things that you should take note in registering your device:
+Here are the things that you should take note of in registering your device:

 1. **Device ID** - this is the unique identifier for your RAK5205 WisTrio LPWAN Tracker in your application.
 You need to enter this manually.
 2. **Device EUI** - Device EUI of RAK5205 can be found on the sticker label of the RAK811 module.
 This will ensure you have a unique identification across LoRaWAN networks.
 You can still change it later, if you want.